-A senior fellow in OEI, Richard Kiely leads the design and implementation of program evaluation and provides guidance and resources for assessment and evaluation of community-engaged learning, teaching and research.
+A senior fellow in the Einhorn Center, Richard Kiely leads the design and implementation of program evaluation and provides guidance and resources for assessment and evaluation of community-engaged learning, teaching and research.

 In 2002, Richard received his Ph.D. from Cornell University and from 2002 to 2006, he was an assistant professor in the Department of Lifelong Education, Policy and Administration at the University of Georgia, where he taught courses in community development, qualitative and community-based research, (global) service-learning, program planning and learning theory.